Transfer news: Fulham sign Babel from Besiktas in £1.8m deal | Goal.com

 Babel made made 146 appearances for Liverpool during a three-and-a-half year stint with the club from 2007-11.

-The Netherlands international will join the club's push to stay in the Premier League, as Fulham currently sit 19th in the Premier League.
+The Netherlands international will join Claudio Ranieri's side in the push to stay in the Premier League, as Fulham currently sit 19th in the Premier League.

 “My first impressions are good and I’m very excited," Babel said in a statement to fulhamfctv.